 STAB MAN WAS CAPTAIN MARVEL CRAZY - He collected violent mags.

 In short, it's a hatchet job.
 The reporter doesn't seem to be familiar with the actual content of the comics named, otherwise he would never have described them in the way he did.
 (If he cared about accuracy that is.)
-However, comics don't have a monopoly in being picked on like this.
+However, comics don't have a monopoly in being 'picked on' in this manner.
 Newspapers, because they cast themselves in the role of righteous crusaders in pursuit of truth, justice, morality and decency (instead of just another business chasing a buck), often target other mediums that - like GALACTUS - they consider themselves to be above and beyond in the scheme of things.